 Note-taking Resources Available as Apps or Online:

-Explore the many online programs and apps that allows students to create virtual flashcards, study guides, virtual notebooks, and quizzes.
+Explore the many online programs and apps that allow students to create virtual flashcards, study guides, virtual notebooks, and quizzes.
 These learning resources are stored online, making filing folders and easily-misplaced notebooks unnecessary.
-Your student can simply login anywhere or anytime and revise her notes or test herself using the flashcards.
+Your student can simply log in anywhere or anytime and revise her notes or test herself using the flashcards.

 Keep in mind that teens generally do want to feel in control and be organized but often feel lost about how to go about it.
 Listen to your teen’s concerns about organization and then model and help him develop the skills necessary to be more independent.
 It takes both time and practice to figure out what system works best.
 Make necessary adjustments and explain that you will only step in periodically.
 Stay positive, be patient, and praise your teenager for his efforts.
 Try not to be discouraged by setbacks, which are usually temporary in nature.
 Learning to be organized takes time and energy, but remember, you are teaching your teen skills that he will use throughout his life.